Ridha Jawad Taqi

 Rida Jawad Taqi is an Iraqi politician and served until 2010 as a member of the Council of Representatives of Iraq for the Supreme Islamic Iraqi Council.

 He was elected to the Council in December 2005 as part of the United Iraqi Alliance coalition.

-Taqi is originally from Karbala and trained as a gas engineer (plumber) to fix houses pipes in London and living on benefits.
-All of the sudden, he became a public political figure in Iraq.
-He spent some of his exile in London.
+Taqi is originally from Karbala and trained as a gas engineer.

-Surprisingly, he was awarded a Diploma equivalent to B.A in Islamic law (Sharia) backdated on 2000-2001 from International College of Islamic science (ICIS) in London, which is run by extremist shia leader in Uk Ayatollah Seyed Mohammad Hadi Hosseini Milani and Iranian Intelligence members.
+He was awarded a Diploma equivalent to B.A in Islamic law (Sharia) backdated on 2000-2001 from International College of Islamic science (ICIS) in London.

 In December 2002 he was elected to the Follow-Up and Arrangement Committee which grouped Iraqi opposition exiles opposed to the government of President Saddam Hussein.
 He was listed as a representative of the Islamic Action Organisation, which later joined the United Iraqi Alliance coalition in the Iraqi legislative election of January 2005.

 In September 2004 he was active in the negotiations that brought together the various Shi'ite Islamist parties into the United Iraqi Alliance.

 In March 2005 he condemned the government of neighbouring Syria for "destabilizing the security in Iraq ... embraced leading figures of the previous regime ... it has provided terrorists with financial and logistical support" He also called for the security forces to be cleared of officers affiliated with the former regime.